martijnLankhorst/pyjjasim/README.md

 ![alt text](./examples/images/shapiro_steps.png?raw=true)
 *figure 2*: Example of giant Shapiro steps in a square array.
-The external current has an DC and AC component causing resonance in the form of voltage plateaus.
+The external current has a DC and AC component causing resonance in the form of voltage plateaus.